Cog-Creators/Red-DiscordBot/docs/cog_guides/permissions.rst

 How it works
 ^^^^^^^^^^^^

-You will be able to create "rules" that will overwrites the default command permissions.
+You will be able to create "rules" that will overwrite the default command permissions.
 For example, the ban command will work if you have the moderator role, but you can change it so it will work with a custom role and only in a specific channel for example.